Looking After Your Eyes

 Free Eye Health Booklet 'Your Sight, Our Vision'

-You can download a copy or you can pick up a copy of your free eye health information booklet at your GP's or by contacting the Irish College of Ophthalmologists on 01 402 2777 / email@example.com
+Download a copy of Your Sight Our Vision or contact the Irish College of Ophthalmologists on 01 402 2777 / firstname.lastname@example.org